 - with high consumption such as the kitchen, electric heaters, floor heating, boilers, etc.

 - which use low voltage so they contain a transformer such as: electric chargers, electric alarms, laptops, low voltage lights etc.

-- that contain electric motor as the refrigerator, blender, vacuum cleaner, fans, hair dryers etc.
+- that contain electric motors such as the refrigerator, blender, vacuum cleaner, fans, hair dryers etc.

-Using laptop is an important source of exposure to artificial radiation for a large portion of the population.
+Using a laptop is a significant source of exposure to artificial radiation for a large portion of the population.